rdkcentral/firebolt-certification-app/docs/IntentReader.md

 ### Usage
 With the configuration and setup in place, we can perform any actions/tasks without having a PubSub messaging system integrated.
 The format of the request remains the same as in pubSub as we have to pass the taskName and corresponding params required to perform the task.
 We have to follow the same format for intents.
 ## Handlers
-Once the PubSub plugin is integrated into FCA, it can send or receive messages by publishing and listening to various topics( firebolt-api and events).
-Messages received by FCA is parsed and formatted by using various Pubsub  Handlers.
-You can find the code for handling different types of PubSub requests in the ./pubSubHandlers directory.

 The supported handlers in FCA are given below .
-* [GetPubSubStatusHandler](GetPubSubStatusHandler.md) - Checks the health status of the PubSub connection in FCA.
+* [GetPubSubStatusHandler](./intentReaderHandlers/GetPubSubStatusHandler.md) - Checks the health status of the PubSub connection in FCA.
-* [GetTestHandler](GetTestHandler.md) - Fetches the Mochawesome report from FCA for sanity suite execution.
+* [GetTestHandler](./intentReaderHandlers/GetTestHandler.md) - Fetches the Mochawesome report from FCA for sanity suite execution.
-* [RunTestHandler](RunTestHandler.md) - Triggers a sanity suite test in FCA and returns the generated report.
+* [RunTestHandler](./intentReaderHandlers/RunTestHandler.md) - Triggers a sanity suite test in FCA and returns the generated report.
-* [RegisterEventHandler](RegisterEventHandler.md) - Used to register events in FCA
+* [RegisterEventHandler](./intentReaderHandlers/RegisterEventHandler.md) - Used to register events in FCA
-* [CallMethodHandler](CallMethodHandler.md) - Used to invoke APIs and return the response, along with schema validation results in FCA.
+* [CallMethodHandler](./intentReaderHandlers/CallMethodHandler.md) - Used to invoke APIs and return the response, along with schema validation results in FCA.
-* [ClearEventHandler](ClearEventHandler.md) - Used to clear event listeners one at a time
+* [ClearEventHandler](./intentReaderHandlers/ClearEventHandler.md) - Used to clear event listeners one at a time
-* [GetEventResponse](GetEventResponse.md) - Used to retrieve event responses after triggering each event
+* [GetEventResponse](./intentReaderHandlers/GetEventResponse.md) - Used to retrieve event responses after triggering each event
-* [HealthCheckHandler](HealthCheckHandler.md) - Invoked after the health check is completed
+* [HealthCheckHandler](./intentReaderHandlers/HealthCheckHandler.md) - Invoked after the health check is completed
-* [LifecycleRecordHandler](LifecycleRecordHandler.md) - Used to record the lifecycle history of the app for a particular time period
+* [LifecycleRecordHandler](./intentReaderHandlers/LifecycleRecordHandler.md) - Used to record the lifecycle history of the app for a particular time period
-* [RegisterProviderHandler](RegisterProviderHandler.md) - Used to register for test providers used for automation testing.
+* [RegisterProviderHandler](./intentReaderHandlers/RegisterProviderHandler.md) - Used to register for test providers used for automation testing.
-* [SetApiResponseHandler](SetApiResponseHandler.md) - Used to assign value to an environment variable in FCA
+* [SetApiResponseHandler](./intentReaderHandlers/SetApiResponseHandler.md) - Used to assign value to an environment variable in FCA
-* [ClearEventListeners](ClearEventListeners.md) -  Used to clear all event listeners and the event history
+* [ClearEventListeners](./intentReaderHandlers/ClearEventListeners.md) -  Used to clear all event listeners and the event history